Ways to combat the grass is greener syndrome

 - Requires people to work with and communicate with colleagues outside the organization

 These leading career indicators are the factors that talented employees are assessing.
 If you have more negative answers than positive, you may be at risk of losing key people.
-Do your homework and be able to speak powerfully with your direct reports about the leading career indicators that are present or missing in your organization.
-The objective is to be in a vital industry, in a vital profession, in a vital organization.
+Do your homework and learn to speak effectively with your direct reports about the leading career indicators that are present or missing in your organization.
+The objective is to be in a vital industry, profession, and organization.
 How much greener can that get?